troygilman/gong-wiki/content/core-concepts/components.md

 The Index interface allows you to:

-- define a custom `<head>` element that replaces Gong's default head element
+- Define a custom `<head>` element that replaces Gong's default head element
-- define attributes to be attached to the `<html>` element
+- Define attributes to be attached to the `<html>` element

 ```go
 type Index interface {